 What is the Basic Accounting Equation?

 Double entry bookkeeping and accounting is based on the basic accounting equation which states that the total assets of a business must equal the total liabilities plus the owners equity in the business.

 The balance sheet is a reflection of the basic accounting equation.
 One side represents the assets of the business (buildings, inventory, vehicles etc), and the other side represents how those assets were funded (capital, retained earnings, loans, supplier credit etc.).
 Notice that owners equity includes amounts invested by the owners (capital) and profits of the business which have been retained.
 It should be noted that for a corporation owners equity would be replaced by stockholders equity.

 The basic accounting equation sometimes referred to as the basic accounting formula is true at any point in time for a business and is also true for each individual double entry transaction.
-For example, if the business buys furniture on credit from a supplier for 200 then the basic accounting formula is shown as follows.
+For example, if the business buys furniture on credit from a supplier for 200 then the basic accounting formula is as follows.

 The two sides of the basic accounting equation are equal.
 On one side is the furniture coming into the business as an asset, on the other side is the funding for the asset which in this case is credit from a supplier (what the business owes to others).

-In our examples section we set out typical double entry bookkeeping transactions and show how the accounting formula is affected by each transaction.
+In our examples section we set out typical double entry bookkeeping transactions and show how each transaction affects the accounting formula.

 The Expanded Accounting Equation

 In addition, retained earnings can be expanded to cumulative revenue less expenses less owners drawings.
 Consequently it is possible to restate the fully expanded accounting equation shown below.